skyturtlerocket/FlameFlux-v1/README.md

 - **Output:** Burn probability per vulnerable pixel; perimeter products are derived from thresholding and contouring.
 - **Data layout:** Each fire folder under `training_data/` or `0101_training_data/` should contain `perims/<MMDD>.npy`, `weather/<MMDD>.csv`, terrain `.npy` files, and (for training) next-day perimeter for labels.
 - **Fires &lt;100 acres** are excluded when fetching via `getData.py` and in recent-fire processing in `create_csv_prediction.py`.

----

-## License and contact

-For licensing and integration questions with the Space Science Institute wildfire prediction system, contact the repository maintainers.